-PREMs and PROMs will be used by the PHN to evaluate the services provided, and for the ongoing assessment of needs.
+PREMs and PROMs will be used by PHN to evaluate the services provided, and for the ongoing assessment of needs.
 At various times during the contract period, providers may be invited to participate in discussions on Key Performance Indicators, including the collection of standardised outcome measures.

-3.4 QUINTUPLE AIM
+4.4 QUADRUPLE AIM

-The PHN has adopted the Quintuple AIM approach to ensure that the services we commission will improve our population's health, improve patients' experiences with the health system, provide value for money, improve client's ability to access services, and improve the work life of healthcare providers.
-All aspects of the Quintuple Aim approach are used to develop, monitor, review and evaluate service provision.
+PHN has adopted the Quadruple AIM approach to ensure that the services we commission will improve our population's health, improve patients' experiences with the health system, provide value for money, and improve the work life of healthcare providers.
+All aspects of the Quadruple Aim approach are used to develop, monitor, review and evaluate service provision.